ktorio/ktor-documentation/topics/client-engines.md

 {src="snippets/_misc_client/CioCreate.kt"}

-## Default engine {id="default"}
+## Automatic engine selection {id="default"}

-If you omit the engine argument, the client will choose an engine automatically based on the dependencies [in your build script](#dependencies).
+If you omit the engine argument, the client chooses an engine automatically from the engine dependencies available [in your build script](#dependencies).

 ```kotlin
 ```
 {src="snippets/_misc_client/DefaultEngineCreate.kt"}

+If only one engine is available for the target platform, Ktor uses that engine.
+If multiple engines are available, Ktor selects the engine with the highest priority.

+By default, `CIO` has the lowest priority.
+This means that if `CIO` and another supported engine are available for the same platform, Ktor selects the other engine. `CIO` is used when no higher-priority engine is available.

 For Kotlin Multiplatform projects, the [`ktor-client-engine-defaults` dependency](#default-engines) provides a default engine for each target.
 Alternatively, you can [add specific engine dependencies](#use-a-specific-engine) to the